 This is the most common fear among new trainees.
-While our training program teaches you how to handle crises, it is comforting to know that there is 24/7 professional back-up.
+While our training program teaches you how to handle human service crises, it is comforting to know that there is 24/7 professional back-up.
 You work on the phone lines knowing that there are competent, trained professionals to help you.

 Are there any requirements?